 “Cities that rank high in livability allow citizens choices among multiple modes of travel that are convenient and easy to use,” he said.
 “Walking and cycling allow for a person to connect to the city on a human scale to promote social interaction.”

 Discussion leaders brought everyone up to speed on the state of Singapore’s cycling and walking infrastructure.
-Although 12 percent of Singapore’s land mass is used for roads, cyclists account for just 1 percent of shared road space.
+Although 12 percent of Singapore’s land mass is used for roads, cyclists account for just 1 percent of modal share.

 Professor Jan Gehl, a Danish architect and pioneer of people-focused design, led 55 participants on a bike tour through Ang Mo Kio, a typical residential town, to experience for themselves the difficulty of navigating roads designed for car traffic.
 Participants encountered inadequate bicycle parking facilities, a lack of safety and convenience when crossing at intersections, and fast-moving “mini-highways” where cycling felt risky.